Daniel Radcliffe: Relationships and family

 Radcliffe splits his time between homes in the Fulham area of London and the West Village neighbourhood of New York City's Manhattan borough.
 He has been in a relationship with American actress Erin Darke since 2012, after having met on the set of Kill Your Darlings.
 They have a son, who was born in April 2023.
 Radcliffe called fatherhood "the literal best thing that ever happened [to me]."

 Radcliffe is close with his family, whom he credits for keeping him grounded.
-He has said that his parents, who have been married for 30 years, have inspired him in his relationship with Darke.
+In 2024, he had said that his parents, who had been married for 30 years, had inspired him in his relationship with Darke.
 In August 2010, he became teetotal after finding himself becoming too reliant on alcohol, particularly during the filming of Half-Blood Prince.
-In March 2020, he appeared as the guest on BBC Radio 4's Desert Island Discs, where he discussed his alcohol misuse during his teens and his decision to become teetotal, and how his parents' support and staying in his native England helped him cope with fame.
+In March 2020, he appeared as the guest on BBC Radio 4's Desert Island Discs, during which he discussed his alcohol misuse during his teens, his decision to become teetotal, and how his parents' support and staying in his native England helped him cope with fame.

-Wealth

-Radcliffe was reported to have earned £1 million for the first Harry Potter film, around £15 million for the sixth, and around £39 million for the final two movies combined.
-In all, he is estimated to have made a total of £75.4 million from the entire franchise.
-He appeared on the Sunday Times Rich List in 2006, which estimated his personal fortune to be £14 million, making him one of the richest young people in the UK.
-In March 2009, he was ranked at number one on the Forbes "Most Valuable Young Stars" list, and by April The Daily Telegraph measured his net worth at £30 million, making him the 12th richest young person in the UK.
-Radcliffe was considered to be the richest teenager in England later that year.
-In February 2010, he was named the sixth highest-paid Hollywood male star and placed at number five on Forbes December list of Hollywood's highest-grossing actors (Note: This refers to the amount of money taken by films in which they have appeared, not their personal income.) with a film revenue of US$780 million, mainly due to Harry Potter and the Deathly Hallows being released that year.
-As of 2021, Radcliffe's net worth is estimated at £95 million.

 Health

 In 2008, Radcliffe revealed that he has a mild form of the neurological disorder dyspraxia, which sometimes prevents him from doing simple activities such as writing or tying his shoelaces.
 He said, "I was having a hard time at school, in terms of being crap at everything, with no discernible talent."
-While on the set of the 2013 film Horns, Radcliffe accidentally drank antifreeze, which caused him to become "horrendously ill" for "a disgusting, feverish three days."
+While on the set of the 2013 film Horns, Radcliffe accidentally drank antifreeze, which caused him to become "horrendously ill" for "a disgusting, feverish three days".

+In early 2026 he discussed having given up smoking after having smoked "pretty heavily" for 20 years.